Chapter 02

 Arms race

-He broke a piece from what remained of the corn loaf his maternal grandmother had set before him; this time, he didn’t dip it into the fruit sauce, for he was getting full; he’d already eaten, at Great, Great Grampa Jared’s and his Great, Great Grandma Deborah’s, not so much earlier.
-Leaning back and turning some, he took another gaze at his mother’s father’s shield, which hung from a tree branch – more like, what had remained of it.
-The leather-bound, wooden, hand-held shield was shot – literally!
-Even the conical flint-piece, which jutted from the center, was no longer the menacing point, just a shattered base.
-He then turned toward his right.
-“Grandfather, you gonna git a powerbow?”
-His mother, who had just arisen to refill a partially empty tray, raised a finger to her lips – a silent reminder to not interrupt when grownups are talking.
-The elder paused in his conversation with a neighbor who’d stopped in.
+The elder paused in his conversation with a neighbor, who had stopped in.
 “No Tommy.”
 The boy’s eyes widened from concern.
 His grandfather, having read the lad’s face, continued.
 “I’m making a thicker shield.”
-Sent worry packing.
+Relief washed over the boy’s face.
 “That’s good.”
 Without missing a beat, he turned to Barb, his mother, “Mamma, cin I get excused?”
 For a brief moment, her lips tightened, then relaxed.
 “Yes, Tommy, you may be excused.”
-He was out of there in a shot; for he’d seen Joel and a cousin heading toward, probably, that mulberry tree, on this side of the common area.
+He was out of there in a shot; for he had seen Joel and a cousin heading toward, probably, that mulberry tree, on this side of the common area.
 Barb avoided her mother’s raised eyebrows, as well as having to make any more than necessary eye contact with old fossil-face.
 “Fossil,” was slang for a jagged, dusty, gray rock.
 Her mother didn’t care for slang – or mispronounced words, like “cin” and “ima.”

 The two men conversed over a game board, while the two women began clearing the table and washing vessels.
-Was only a matter of time, before that familiar rap upon the table, from father’s cup, assaulted Barb’s ears - it wasn’t like her parent’s table was the size of a bat-ball field.
+Was only a matter of time, before that familiar rap upon the table, from father’s cup, had assaulted Barb’s ears - it wasn’t like her parent’s table was the size of a bat-ball field.
 Quick time, her mother – in the middle of rinsing a vessel, dried her hands, took hold of the pitcher, and refilled her husband’s cup, then topped off his guest’s.
 Barb’s lips drew tight, and remained as such for more than a moment.
-She quickly wiped off a corner of the table, picked up the near empty trench, and replaced it with a smaller trench of brittle-bread and berries – then quickly dipped back to the pantry.
+She quickly wiped off a corner of the table, picked up the near empty trench, and replaced it with a smaller trench of brittle-bread and fruits – then quickly dipped back to the pantry.
 Fortunately, she didn’t have to tarry long at tasks, which had already been done; the neighbor, being on his way elsewhere, had made his departure.

 “Then thou shalt bring her home to thine house; and she shall shave her head, and pare her nails;” Deuteronomy 21:12